-We search for excellent graduate students, who are looking for research experience abroad.
-Every student will work in one or more fields of particle and hadron physics in our research groups.
-They visit the Johannes Gutenberg University Mainz (JGU) for a period of at least 8 weeks up to 12 weeks.
+We are searching for excellent graduate students, who are looking for research experience abroad.
+Every student works in one or more fields of particle and hadron physics in our research groups.
+They visit the Johannes Gutenberg University Mainz (JGU) for a period of 8 to 12 weeks.
 Internships are offered throughout the year.
-During their stay at JGU, internship students support experienced researchers in their laboratories to get a hands-on research training.
+During their stay at JGU, internship students support experienced researchers in their laboratories to get a hands on research training.

 The purpose of the internship is to familiarize students with the research facilities, and the research opportunities at JGU.
-Students also get the opportunity to attend discussions with internationally renowned researchers from the Department of Physics and to attend their seminars and lectures .
-Excellent students also get the offer to pursue their PhD at JGU.
+Students also get the opportunity to attend discussions with internationally renowned researchers from the Department of Physics and to attend their seminars and lectures.
+Excellent students often get the chance to pursue their PhD at JGU.
 The program includes reimbursement of travel costs up to 700 EUR and free accommodation in Mainz.

 From large-scale objects in the Universe down to the tiniest constituents of matter, symmetries and conservation laws determine the interactions between particles and the structures in which matter organizes itself.
 High precision tests of fundamental interactions and of symmetry breaking are performed in Research Area A by PRISMA researchers on all energy and length scales – from ultracold neutrons to the highest energies accessible in particle and astroparticle physics.